 - How deep is the water in the Narrows?
 From the 2-3 hours we hiked, the water doesn’t get very deep on the river crossings.
 You’ll hike both in the water and on the dry rock bed that skirts part of the canyon walls.
 There are places that are deeper, above waist level, but you’re not obligated to go through that.

 - Where do you park to hike the Narrows?
 From now until December 2020 or until further notice, you can’t drive your own car into the Zion Canyon to access the trailheads.
-You have to take the shuttle from the visitor’s center (unless you’re staying overnight in Zion Lodge then you can hop on the shuttle from there).
+You have to take the shuttle from the visitor’s center (the closest hotel is the beautiful Cable Mountain Lodge).

 Finally, the Narrows in Zion National Park has become one of our all-time favorite hikes!
 If you are planning a trip here in the future, check out my 2 day Zion itinerary for more travel tips on what to do, where to stay, hike, eat, and more.